 Aesthetically, the worst parts of window air conditioners are the front vents and the control panels.
 These make a unit that is already taking up part of your window even more visually distracting.
 We found a few low-profile window air conditioners that are easy on the eyes.
 But before we get to that, you want to make sure your AC is functional.

 To start, you have to know what you need out of a unit.
-Air conditioners aren’t air purifiers (except for the latest from July and Windmill, but more on that later).
+Air conditioners aren't air purifiers (except for the latest from Windmill ($395) and July ($349), but more on that later).
 The filter on your AC is to protect the machine, not improve your indoor air quality.
-John McKeon, MD, CEO of Allergy Standards, a company that certifies products as allergy and asthma friendly for the Asthma and Allergy Foundation of America, explains that through-the-window units either take the air that’s already in your room, cool it, and shoot it back out, or take a mix of indoor and outdoor air, cool it, and shoot it back out.
+John McKeon, MD, CEO of Allergy Standards, a company that certifies products as allergy and asthma friendly for the Asthma and Allergy Foundation of America, explains that through-the-window units either take the air that's already in your room, cool it, and shoot it back out, or take a mix of indoor and outdoor air, cool it, and shoot it back out.

 Size matters when it comes to selecting an air conditioner.
 If the unit is too small for your space, it won't effectively cool your space and it could overheat from working too hard.
 Check out this calculator to make sure you get the right size for your space.

 When installing your unit, be sure to follow the manufacturer's instructions.
 If it's installed improperly, water can leak into your home and cause moisture build-up.
 "When you use refrigerated air conditioners there's always the potential for moisture drips," says Dr. McKeon.
 "Make sure it's not dripping on to the carpet or going down the back of a curtain causing mold and bacteria buildup."